ElaraDevSolutions/gittool/README.md

 - **Usage**:
   When Bitwarden is enabled, `gt vault init` will prompt you to choose between the `local` provider (default) and `bitwarden`.

+  Also, when generating a new SSH key with `gt ssh add`, you can select `bitwarden` as the vault provider.
+This will:
+  1. Generate a random passphrase for the key.
+  2. Create a new Login item in Bitwarden with the key name, email, and passphrase.
+  3. Encrypt the Bitwarden Item ID locally (so `gt` can find it later).

 ## Cloning with a chosen HostAlias